Privileged Account Management and BYOD

 Privileged Access Management

 Technology that helps you stay on top of privileged access is called a “Privileged Access Management” or “Privileged Account Management” (PAM) solution.
-It keeps your organization safe from accidental or deliberate misuse of privileged accounts.
+It keeps your corporate data safe from accidental or deliberate misuse of privileged accounts.
 PAM offerings vary widely but most provide a secure, streamlined way to authorize and monitor all privileged users.
 For BYOD, PAM can:

 - Grant mobile admin privileges to users only for systems on which they are authorized.